 Impaired circulation can cause many symptoms, such as:

-- numb, tingling, or cold hands and feet
+- cold hands and feet

-- slow healing time
+- slow wound healing

 - erectile dysfunction

 However, these symptoms can also result from many other health conditions.
 People should see a doctor for a diagnosis if they think they have poor circulation, any other new or unexplained symptoms, or another long-term condition, such as diabetes.

 Supplements are not a treatment for circulation problems.
 However, they may help with symptoms for some people or generally support cardiovascular health.

 Capsaicin is a compound that exists in chili peppers, such as cayenne.
 One of its uses in traditional medicine is improving circulation.

 Few studies have examined if capsaicin is an effective treatment for circulation problems.
 However, scientists believe it may be a vasodilator, which means it dilates or opens up blood vessels due to its influence on TRPV1 receptors.
 According to

 However, should be aware that capsaicin can cause side effects, even in small doses.
 These include: